RTÉ News (TV channel): RTÉ News App

 On Thursday 17 April 2014 RTÉ News Now launched a new app for both iPhone and Android.
 With over 1 million downloads the service is the most used news app in the Republic of Ireland.
-The next generation News Now App provide users with an expanded range of content, new features and an innovative, market-leading app experience.
+The News Now App provide users with an expanded range of content and new features.
 The service will eventually be made available on iPad and other tablets.

 On 28 August 2020, the RTÉ News Now App was rebranded to the RTÉ News app ahead of the channels refresh.

-RTÉ News Now Strategy: 2012 to 2017 and Possible Closure
+Strategy: 2012 to 2017

 On 16 September 2013 RTÉ management announced its Strategy:2012–2017.
 Under the strategy, RTÉ confirmed its commitment to the 24 hour news channel.
 It is hoped that the channel will broadcast live bulletins from 07:00 – 00:00 with fewer repeats.
 Over 80% of the channel's existing content is made-up of repeats with exception to live news broadcasts and breaking news stories.
 RTÉ want to drive the channel towards becoming "the driver of the 24-hour news cycle.”

 By 2018, due to the lack of revenue available for the channel and low viewing figures, RTÉ's Dee Forbes confirmed her intention to close the channel by early 2019 following a review by the government and broadcasting authorities.
 An internal review within RTÉ also determined if the stations closure was imminent.
 With early morning news bulletins discontinued on RTE 1, the only morning news coverage on RTE Television is now provided on RTE News Now with the live simulcast of RTE Radio 1's Morning Ireland web-stream and short news updates at 10.00 am and 11.00am.

 In August 2020, RTÉ confirmed it would continue with the channel for the foreseeable future and plans on refreshing the channel and expanding live broadcasts from September.

 COVID-19 pandemic programming

-During the COVID-19 pandemic in the Republic of Ireland, mass was broadcast daily at 10:30am from different churches around Ireland, normally a relay of the churches own webcast.
+During the COVID-19 pandemic, mass was broadcast daily at 10:30am from different churches around Ireland, normally a relay of the churches' own webcasts.
 A press conference chaired by Chief Medical Officer Tony Holohan and members of the National Public Health Emergency Team, initially each weekday evening, then twice weekly, was broadcast, as it often coincided with the Six One News on RTÉ One, so the RTÉ News channel would broadcast the press conference, then follow that with a re-broadcast of the Six One News.